dillonkmcquade/fedora_ansible/README.md

 sh install.sh
 ```

 This script installs essential configuration files and programs for a new install of Fedora.
+Check programs.txt for full list or to add/remove programs.

 # Installed programs:
 - neovim